Last Updated on by

 There are pros and cons of Roth IRAs to consider when deciding whether to open a traditional or a Roth IRA.

-Benefits of Roth IRAs
+Pros of Roth IRAs

+So what exactly are the pros of Roth IRAs?
 Roth IRAs are designed to help savers designate money for use when they retire.
 The biggest benefit of a Roth IRA is how that money is treated when it comes to taxes.

 1. Tax Savings

 When you place money in a Roth IRA, you pay taxes on it like normal.
 Unlike a 401(k) or Traditional IRA, you do not get to deduct the contribution on your income taxes for that year.
 Instead, the money you place in a Roth IRA is never taxed again.
 Any return on investment that you earn is yours, completely tax-free.

 Over long periods of time, that tax savings can be immense.
 If you save $10,000 when you’re 30 and earn an average return of 8% by investing it, you’ll have an account balance of $100,000 by the time you’re 60.